chrisryanleggett/AIML_Engineering_Porftolio/README.md

 # AI/ML Engineering Portfolio

 A comprehensive collection of code examples and Jupyter notebooks demonstrating key concepts and practical implementations in Artificial Intelligence and Machine Learning.
-This portfolio showcases hands-on experience with PyTorch and Keras frameworks, covering fundamental concepts to advanced techniques including deep learning, reinforcement learning, and transformer architectures.
+This portfolio showcases hands-on experience across the AI/ML spectrum, from foundational tensor operations and statistical analysis to advanced deep learning, generative AI, reinforcement learning, transformer architectures, and GPU-accelerated computing.
+Examples span PyTorch and Keras frameworks, covering computer vision, natural language processing, time series forecasting, agentic AI systems, and concurrent programming patterns.

+*These examples are also featured on my professional website: [prodai.ai](https://prodai.ai/).
+I'm always happy to connect—feel free to reach out via the contact form on the website or connect on LinkedIn.*